magicmicah/cerner_2-5_2019/README.md

 ### 6. jiraQuery.ps1

 This is a hack I put together to query jira based on any JQL you give it.
 It uses pagination to gather the total results returned and then uses a while loop to ensure all items are returned.
 Basic output of this script will Write-Output of the jira key, summary and assignee.
 There are thousands of more fields that could be uses to gather data and I intend to do that.
 It is not a function, so a username/password has to be inserted into the script, as well as the jira server and JQL query.
 Not ideal but for getting the basic logic done for what I intend to do with it, I'm pretty happy.

+### 7. Add-UserToLocalGroup

+When managing users, you sometimes need to add them to a local group on servers you own.
+This function is meant to be iterative over a group of servers but can be used with one server.
+Invoke it like so:

+Add-UserToLocalGroup -server SERVER -user USERNAME -domain DOMAIN -group GROUP

+Special note: You need to be an administrator over the servers you are adding them to. :)